PrakashLearnTech/microservices-bestpractices/BestPractices_Recommendations.md

 If the Amazon s3 is used, the conditional beans should be developed for Azure Blob Storage as well.
 Same applicable for any vendor managed service like messaging(SQS) etc.,

-The basic guiding principle is - leverage vendor managed service, but never gets locked in.
+The basic guiding principle is - leverage vendor managed service, but never get locked in.